Bloggers

 To locate telephone numbers for a particular passport agency office, you will need to search for the appropriate office symbols.
 CA/PPT NO (for instance) should provide one of the New Orleans Passport Agency’s telephone numbers.

-NOTE: The business hours listed on State’s regional passport agencies webpage may be outdated.
-Hours have been expanded to help meet the current demand including Saturdays.
+The business hours are listed on State’s regional passport agencies webpage may be outdated.

-The webpage also states that all 13 passport agencies that accept emergency appointments take people within 14 days of travel.
-Since the passport crunch seems to be over for now we suggest calling the agency in question to find out their policy on emergency appointments if the 877 number can not help.
+The webpage also states that all regional passport agencies accept emergency appointments take people within 14 days of travel.
+Since the passport crunch seems to be over for now we suggest calling the passport agency in question to find out their policy on emergency appointments if the 877 number can not help.

 6. Q - What is the 1-3-1, 9-3-1 trick?
 The 1-3-1, 9-3-1- trick can help navigate State’s automated toll free 1-877-482-2778.